 About the Artist

-Margie received a 2012 GAP to purchase paint.
-Margie makes objects that blur the lines between painting and sculpture, between abstract art and figurative art, and often between concrete art and conceptual art.
-Using acrylic paint Margie creates objects that simulate the properties of wood.
+Margie received 2012 GAP Award funding to purchase paint.
+She makes objects that blur the lines between painting and sculpture, between abstract art and figurative art, and often between concrete art and conceptual art.
+Using acrylic paint, Margie creates objects that simulate the properties of wood.
 Paint “logs” are rolled-up sheets of acrylic paint which are then “milled” producing pieces of acrylic lumber and sheets of “waferboard.”
 The process requires large quantities of acrylic paint.
-Currently Margie is preparing for a show at the Bellevue Arts Musuem.

-Margie received a 2004 GAP to help defray expenses while undertaking a four-week residency this summer.
+Margie received 2004 GAP Award funding to help defray expenses while undertaking a four-week residency this summer.
 The residency will help to develop and expand current work into new and different directions in preparation for a solo show at Greg Kucera Gallery.
-“Having uninterrupted studio time is crucial to identifying and developing new ideas.
-I’ve slowed down the painting process—committing to each stroke and its relationship to the whole before moving on to the next.
-I’m trying to make each daub of paint contain location, drawing, gravity, color, and light—studying how each mark informs the rectangle.
-My work is a search for equivalencies and resonance.“

 Information included above was provided by artist at the time of application.